-As barns tend to be much bigger than standard homes, it’s imperative that your design allows sufficient daylight to flow throughout.
+As barns tend to be much bigger than standard homes, it’s imperative that they are light-filled.

 If approval for the scheme was granted through permitted development, any changes made to the barn’s exterior will probably need to be kept to a minimum.
 However, you may be allowed to install a few rooflights.

-If the structure is very wide, it is good to locate glazing near the ridge of the building, so that natural light can flood through right into the middle of the home.
+If the structure is very wide, it is good to locate glazing near the ridge of the building.
+This means that natural light can flood through right into the middle of the home.

-Emma Gordon’s methodical approach to project management proved to be a success when she took on the challenge of transforming a 200-year-old derelict barn into a stunning home.
+Emma Gordon’s methodical approach to project management proved to be a success.
+She took on the challenge of transforming a 200-year-old derelict barn into a stunning home.

 Read more about this characterful barn conversion with a contemporary twist.